 Chromosome numbers have been shown to vary considerably between different butterfly and moth species; the haploid chromosome counts range from 5 to 223 (de Vos et al. 2020; Lukhtanov 2015).
 In agreement with previous data (Zhang et al. 2021), both the linkage map and the DToL genome assembly clearly showed that the painted lady has a total haploid chromosome count of 31.
 We confirmed high levels of synteny and gene order collinearity between the painted lady and the silkmoth, and the lineage specific chromosome fusions characterized before in H. melpomene (Davey et al. 2017).
 Hence, similar to other nymphalid butterflies, the painted lady has retained the inferred ancestral lepidopteran karyotype (Ahola et al. 2014).
 The annotation procedure revealed that the painted lady harbors a gene set (n = 13,161) close to the suggested core set in Lepidoptera (Challi et al. 2016; Li et al. 2019) and a relatively low overall TE content.
 However, the TE content was significantly higher and the gene density lower on smaller chromosomes.
 A clear outlier for gene density and TE content was the W-chromosome.
 While having a size equal to an average autosome, the W-chromosome demonstrated very specific features; both a significantly higher overall proportion of TEs, a larger fraction of longer TEs, and a different distribution of repeat classes compared to other chromosomes.
 Similar to B. mori and Dryas iulia, the W-chromosome in the painted lady had a significantly higher proportion of LTRs and LINEs (Lewis et al. 2021; Mita et al. 2004).
 The proportion of SINEs was however much smaller on the W-chromosome than on the autosomes and the Z-chromosome.
-A lack of protein coding genes, like we observed on the the painted lady W-chromosome, has also been observed in B. mori (Abe et al. 2008; Mita et al. 2004), and is likely a consequence of the general degradation process of the non-recombining sex-chromosome (Bachtrog 2013).
+A lack of protein coding genes, like we observed on the painted lady W-chromosome, has also been observed in B. mori (Abe et al. 2008; Mita et al. 2004), and is likely a consequence of the general degradation process of the non-recombining sex-chromosome (Bachtrog 2013).
 The higher accumulation of TEs is also an expected consequence of recombination suppression and comparatively low effective population size (Ne) of the W-chromosome (¼ of the autosomes at equal sex-ratios), both as a consequence of Müllers ratchet and since the overall efficiency of selection against TE insertion is reduced for non-recombining chromosomes (Bachtrog 2013).
 The Z-chromosome is generally highly conserved in Lepidoptera (Fraïsse et al. 2017) and it is the largest of all the painted lady’s chromosomes.
 We did not find any significant differences in gene or TE content on the Z-chromosome compared to the autosomes.

 Gene family analysis

 Gene family expansions can provide the raw material for both neo- and sub-functionalizing evolutionary directions, and the rate of gene duplication can be significantly higher than the rate of function-altering single nucleotide mutations (Lipinski et al. 2011).
 However, most gene duplication events are probably deleterious (Loehlin and Carroll 2016) or effectively neutral, leading to a low probability of fixation of novel gene copies (Emerson et al. 2008).
-We found a comparatively low proportion of lineage-specific gene duplications in the painted lady, which could be a consequence of the large Ne of the species, which translates to efficient selection against slightly deleterious variants.
+We found a comparatively low proportion of lineage-specific gene duplications in the painted lady, which could be a consequence of the large Ne of the species (García-Berro et al, in prep), which translates to efficient selection against slightly deleterious variants.
 The majority of the (comparatively few) significant gene expansions in the painted lady clustered on single chromosomes - only a single gene family had expanded and dispersed across multiple chromosomes - suggesting that unequal crossing over has been the main mechanism behind gene family expansions in the species.